phyotz/Adafruit_BME280_Library/README.md

-This is a modified library for the Adafruit BME280 Humidity, Barometric Pressure + Temp sensor specifically for Bluz Platform.
+This is a modified library for the Adafruit BME280 Humidity, Barometric Pressure + Temp sensor specifically for **Bluz Platform**.

+Based on original work done by @adafruit and @mhaack.

 Keep in mind, this **only** works for i2c communication method.